4 Ways to Motivate Your Channel Partners

 Which is understandable.

-Here are 4 ways to motivate indirect sales partnerships that increase productivity, ROI and B2B Communication:
+4 ways to motivate indirect sales partnerships that result in a successful channel partnership

 1.)
 Eliminate Channel Conflict

 After surveying the market ecosystem (for what feels like an entirety), you finally have a prospect in place.
 The deal is a vendor’s dream scenario: great margins, industry influence, and long-lasting channel partner potential.

 A channel partner has similar intentions with the same reseller.
 And if (or when) they find out about your current lead nurturing endeavor, you not only risk their motivation to sell your product, you also risk losing them as a channel partner altogether.
 Whether it’s adjusting your pricing structure, designating specific sales territories, implementing a deal registration system or avoid direct sales completely—you must make absolute certain channel conflict doesn’t get in the way of a healthy B2B partnership.